sony/nnabla-examples/diffusion-models/README.md

 Then, you can train your model on CelebA-HQ by `python train.py dataset=celebahq dataset.data_dir <your data dir>/celeba-hq-{resolution}`.
 (You should specify the parent directory having `images` as sub-directory.)

+### FFHQ-256
+To download FFHQ-256 dataset, we use [the following link](https://www.kaggle.com/datasets/xhlulu/flickrfaceshq-dataset-nvidia-resized-256px).

+After downloading dataset, you will have the directory named `<your data dir>/ffhq-256/images` which has all images as jpg format.

+Then, you can train your model on FFHQ-256 by `python train.py dataset=ffhq256 dataset.data_dir <your data dir>/ffhq-256`.
+(You should specify the parent directory having `images` as sub-directory.)

 ## Training
-We prepare the training scripts for cifar-10, imagenet, and CelebA-HQ dataset, respectively.
+We prepare the training scripts for cifar-10, imagenet, CelebA-HQ and FFHQ-256 dataset, respectively.
 See `scripts/` directory for more detail.

 Note that all scripts assume multi-GPU training with 4 GPU.